 - A maximum of one permit can be for a bull elk. - A maximum of one antlerless elk permit can be obtained through the antlerless drawing. - A maximum of two antlerless elk permits can be obtained over the counter.
 These might include antlerless elk-control permits, private-landsonly permits, mitigation and CWMU vouchers or any permits that remain available after the antlerless drawing.
 For the purposes of obtaining multiple elk permits, an archery elk permit (hunter's choice) is considered a bull elk permit.
-Likewise, general-season archery permits are biggame in early June to see purchase times and locations.
+Likewise, general-season archery permits are also considered bull elk permits.
+Antlerless permits-will be available beginning July 13, 2021.
+Visit wildlife.utah.gov/biggame in early June to see purchase times and locations.